vishalbansal28/scrapping-bse/README.md

 2. Follow the prompts to enter the security name, from date, to date, and category for scraping.

-3. The script will scrape the data, save it to an Excel file named `extracted_data.xlsx`, and upload it to a MongoDB database.
+3. The script will scrape the data, save it to an Excel file named `extracted_data.xlsx`

+# For store_data_mongodb.py
+# Excel to MongoDB Converter

+This Python script (`store_data_mongodb.py`) allows you to convert data from an Excel file into MongoDB and upload it to a database collection.

+## Usage

+1. Ensure you have a MongoDB database set up and running.

+2. Run the `store_data_mongodb.py` script:

+    ```bash
+    python store_data_mongodb.py
+    ```

+3. The script will read data from the Excel file `extracted_data.xlsx`, convert it into MongoDB documents, and upload it to the specified database collection.

 ## Configuration